 Scholarship funds are available for the majority of Courses and Workshops delivered by The Jackson Laboratory.
 To view a list of events, click here.
-Scholarships are made possible by the Howard Hughes Medical Institute, NIH grants, foundation awards and gifts or donations to The Jackson Laboratory.
+Scholarships are made possible by the Howard Hughes Medical Institute, NIH grants, foundation awards, and donations to The Jackson Laboratory.

 The Jackson Laboratory strongly encourages individuals who are from underrepresented populations to apply.
-Underrepresented populations are defined by the National Institutes of Health.
-(See also NIH NOT-OD-20-031 for definitions regarding under-represented groups).
+Underrepresented groups are defined by the National Institutes of Health.
+See also NIH NOT-OD-20-031 for definitions regarding under-represented groups.

 For scholarship awards, first preference will be given to students, post-doctoral fellows, or junior faculty from populations under-represented in the biomedical sciences currently enrolled in, or working at, a U.S. institution.